dfinity/motoko/doc/md/motoko-tools/mo-dev.md

 mo-dev --canister foo --deploy
 ```

-You can deploy all canisters within a `dfx.json` file on a Motoko file change with `--deploy` flag:
+You can deploy all canisters within a `dfx.json` file with `--deploy` flag.
+Canisters will be deployed when a Motoko file is changed:

 ```sh
 mo-dev --deploy